Study reveals financial concerns after the loss of a spouse.

 - 28% “I wish we had a better financial plan in place.”

-The findings in the “Loss of Spouse Study” were released in November and reported by more than 50 news media outlets across the country.
-Importance of the survey is demonstrated by the fact that the United States had 11.8 million widows and 3.2 million widowers as of 2013.
+The importance of the findings of the "Loss of Spouse Study" survey is demonstrated by the fact that the United States had 11.8 million widows and 3.2 million widowers as of 2013.
 During that year, twice as many women as men lost spouses.2

 A local New York Life agent will be happy to discuss your financial security needs during a no-obligation meeting.
 To have an agent contact you, simply click here.